Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 Open the AWS Lambda console and create a lambda for each file.
 Copy and paste the file contents to the respective lambda.

+## Amazon Cognito

+We use Amazon Cognito to provide public read only access to IoT data streams.

+The configuration here is pretty simple.
+Create a new identity pool.
+Give it any name and set the "Enable access to unauthenticated identities" checkbox.

+## Amazon S3

+The web dashboard is a static web application which can be hosted on Amazon S3.
+Just create a bucket and configure it as described in [this guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html).